mosguinz/qwacker/README.md

 # qwacker

-Utility Discord bot for CSC Duclings server.
-It is meant for housekeeping purposes at the start and end of each semester.
+Utility Discord bot designed for the CSC Duclings server, primarily used for housekeeping tasks at the beginning and end of each semester.

-## Run
+## Running

-First, populate the `.env` file:
+First, configure the `.env` file with the required environment variables:

 ```dotenv
 DISCORD_BOT_TOKEN=abcdefg
 GUILD_ID=1234567
 ```

-Install dependencies:
+Install the necessary dependencies:

 ```shell
 poetry update
 ```

-Then run it:
+Run the bot using the following command:

 ```shell
 poetry run python -m bot